Jewish Life programs foster the resiliency and wellbeing of our Jewish community across the life span.

-Grounded in the Jewish value of Tikun Olam, repairing the world, our Jewish Life Enrichment programs provide outreach, education, and meaningful volunteer opportunities for the Jewish community of Western Massachusetts.
+Grounded in the Jewish value of Tikun Olam, repairing the world, our Jewish Life programs provide outreach, education, and meaningful volunteer opportunities for the Jewish community of Western Massachusetts.

-Enrichment programs include:
+Jewish Life programs include:

 ESSEN-tials, the Kosher Food Program: In collaboration with Rachel’s Table, Jewish Family Service provides kosher food multiple times a year to individuals and families challenged by food insecurity or limited access.
 Distributions include special items appropriate for the seasonal holidays, kosher meat and chicken, produce and other non-perishable kosher items.